antonycourtney/tad/NOTES.md

 Note: I temporarily removed sqlite from Lerna bootstrap in lerna.json.
 Need to rethink at some point when I revist building the standalone app.

 ---

+Snowvation-2020: 9Dec20:

+Filters are failing because defaultDialect from reltab is null, so can't render in Footer.

+X let's figure out how to turn on showQueries. and show the reltab JS

+Sort order messed up with null values in pivot column

+column names and types overflowing in column selector